 3. Video Testimonials

-The reason why this testimony example is one of the most authentic ones it’s because it’s hard to fake one.
+The reason why this testimony example is one of the most authentic it’s because it’s hard to fake one.
 It’s simple to create a text testimonial by making something up and stealing someone’s Facebook photo you knew in college, but how do you get someone to sit down in front of a camera and sing your praises?
 That’s plausible.

 Advice when creating Video Testimonials